 Safety Above all Else

-National safety standards
+Following leading national safety standards

 Keeping the community safe

 May is National Electrical Safety Month.
 According to the Electrical Safety Foundation, each year thousands of people in the United States are critically injured and electrocuted as a result of electrical fires, accidents and electrocution in their own homes.
 Many of these accidents are preventable.
+There is much you can do to keep yourself and your community safe around electricity.
+Don’t attempt electrical DIY projects or overload your outlets.
+Report downed power lines, unlocked substations or padmount transformers that look amiss.
+If you would like us to provide a safety demonstration at your school or community event, please contact us.